Identify: Asset Management & Mapping

 Asset Management

 Requirement 4.1.1: Full inventory of hardware, software, and firmware.
-Categorize systems (I, II, or III) based on safety impact.
+Categorize systems (I, II, or III).

 PILLAR B